-- Main Site KS3 Zone: 8 places primarily for young people at risk of permanent exclusion - Main Site Mercury Centre: 12 places for KS4 pupils who have complex SEND or other additional needs requiring bespoke AP provision not available elsewhere in Solihull. - Saturn Centre: Stand-alone 20 place KS3 and KS4 Intervention and assessment centre for pupils who have been permanently excluded or missing education for a significant time dure to behaviour or other reasons.
-This will be a 20-week placement after which time the pupils will be supported to transition into mainstream. special or specialist AP destination placements. - Summerfield Centre In the event that this provision joins the Solihull Academy Trust, the provision will be developed to initially provide 30 further AP places for secondary age pupils, available to be commissioned by the LA or Schools.
+- Main Site: 110 KS4 destination places, primarily for young people at risk of permanent exclusion - Main Site KS3 Zone: 8 places primarily for young people at risk of permanent exclusion - Main Site Mercury Centre: 12 places for KS4 pupils who have complex SEND or other additional needs requiring bespoke AP provision not available elsewhere in Solihull. - Saturn Centre: Stand-alone 20 place KS3 and KS4 Intervention and assessment centre for pupils who have been permanently excluded or missing education for a significant time due to behaviour or other reasons.
+This will be a 20-week placement after which time the pupils will be supported to transition into mainstream. special or specialist AP destination placements. - Summerfield Centre \ In the event that this provision joins the Solihull Academy Trust, the provision will be developed to initially provide 30 further AP places for secondary age pupils, available to be commissioned by the LA or Schools.
 The exact details are yet to be confirmed but could offer full and part time places through a variety of delivery methods including on-line and off-site 1-1.

-There is no provision explicitly catering for primary age children.
+There is currently no AP provision explicitly catering for primary age children.